The road to startup success is paved with frustration, dejection, and repeated failures. And the latest startup statistics prove this point.

 - Adaptability: Startups need to be able to adapt to change in order to be successful.

-What are the most promising startup trends for 2023?
+What are the most promising startup trends?

 - Artificial intelligence: AI is becoming increasingly important in a variety of industries, and startups that are able to leverage AI will have a competitive advantage.